vielhuber/magicreplace/README.md

 ### Disclaimer

 This does not release you from taking backups.
-Use this script at your own risk.
+Use this script at your own risk!

 ## Command line